opentensor/developer-docs/docs/dynamic-tao/dtao-faq.md

 1. **Network-wide Impact**: Your stake contributes weight across all subnets where your validator operates.
 This means your stake earns rewards from multiple subnets simultaneously.
 See [Validator stake weight](dtao-guide#validator-stake-weight) for more details.

 2. **TAO-only Rewards**: Unlike staking to other subnets where you receive alpha tokens, Subnet Zero stakers receive their rewards in TAO.
-See [Emission distribution of rewards](emission#distribution-of-rewards) for more details.
+See [Emission in Dynamic TAO: Distribution of rewards](emission#distribution-of-rewards) for more details.

 ## Subnets